Slowpoke079/Public-Writeups/Tomghost-box_TryHackMe/Tomghost_TryHackMe_Writeup.md

 ## H6 Vertical privilege escalation
-- Lets do the sudo -l test one more time to see if we can use sudo with merlin (which would make privilege escalation way easier).
+- Let's do the sudo -l test one more time to see if we can use sudo with merlin (which would make privilege escalation way easier).
 - We can use the sudo command without stating a password if we call the zip binary.

 ![github-small](https://github.com/Slowpoke079/Public-Writeups/blob/main/Tomghost-box_TryHackMe/Pictures/Ghostcat%20Writeup/6%20vertical%20privilege%20escalation/30.png)

-- Searching for sudo + zip privelege escalation
+- Searching for sudo + zip privilege escalation

 ![github-small](https://github.com/Slowpoke079/Public-Writeups/blob/main/Tomghost-box_TryHackMe/Pictures/Ghostcat%20Writeup/6%20vertical%20privilege%20escalation/31.png)